Updated March 28, 2023

 implements WindowConstants, Accessible, RootPaneContainer

-The above article covers two important components of java Swing package in detail.
+The above article covers two important components of the Java Swing package in detail.
 Both JFrame and JPanel are important as a swing GUI cannot exist without these top-level containers.
 JFrame and JPanel both provide different methods to perform different GUI related functions.